Clarified - what we mean when we use the word 'sustainable'

 First of all, we upcycle a raw material that might otherwise simply have been discarded.
-By upcycling the remains of animals slaughtered for the meat and fish industry, we make sure that we make the most of our resources.
+By upcycling residual products of the meat and fish industry, we make sure that we make the most of our resources.

 The gelatin and collagen peptides we produce, are used for valuable applications in the food, pharmaceutical, and health & nutrition sectors.
 Did you know for example, that adding gelatin can make your croissants fluffier, your mousses airier, and gives that nice chewy bit to gummies?
 Moreover, gelatin can extend the shelf life of certain foods, hence limiting food waste.
 Gelatin is also the most widely used ingredient to make medical capsules, on account of its almost universal body-tolerance, combined with the fact that it melts at body temperature and displays useful elasticity and clarity features.
 Collagen peptides in turn can enhance bone and joint health, for example, and are used as part of the patient’s recovery nutrition.

 And that is not all.
 The sludge sediment that remains after treatment of our waste water contains nutrients like phosphor and nitrogen which help plants grow.
 Those nutrients actually come from the plant feed given to the cows and pigs that are our source of raw material.
 And so today we are working on closing the loop: at several locations across the globe, we are working on ways to transform our sludge into a soil enhancer.